New Features in Microsoft Teams

 Enhancements in meeting room experiences include:

-- New Together mode scenes – (Coming this calendar year) The New together mode helps participants closer together even when apart as it allows users to easily transport their teams into a variety of settings (in order to set the tone and create the experience for their meetings).
+- New Together mode scenes – (Coming this calendar year) The New together mode helps participants feel closer together even when apart, as it allows users to easily transport their teams into a variety of settings (in order to set the tone and create the experience for their meetings).

 - Custom layouts – (also coming later this year) Custom layouts allow for a more dynamics content viewing experience, as presenters are able to customize how content is displayed to meeting participants.